webplatform/docs/css/selectors/pseudo-classes/focus/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The ''':focus''' pseudo-class applies while an element has the focus, i.e. accepts keyboard or mouse events, or other forms of input. }}
+{{Summary_Section|The ''':focus''' pseudo-class applies while an element has the focus, i.e. accepts keyboard or mouse events, or other forms of input.}}
 {{CSS_Selector
 |Content=In an HTML document, an element must receive focus from the user in order to become active and perform its tasks.
 For example, users must set input focus on a link in order to follow it.
 Similarly, users must give a [[html/elements/textarea|textarea]] focus in order to enter text into it.